ModischFabrications/CutSolver/README.md

 with `docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`.

 Note: Replace `latest` with a version number if you depend on this interface, I can guarantee you that the interface will change randomly.
-It's not like I know what I'm doing, expect a learning curve.
+It's more or less stable since the 1.0 release, but be ready for the unexpected.

 Both `linux/amd64` and `linux/arm/v7` are currently supported, more will be build whenever I get around to it, message me if you need another architecture.